We're inviting you to relax, restore, and reclaim your wild soul.

 A Japanese study from 2011 found that leisurely forest walks, compared with urban walks, yield a 12.4 percent decrease in cortisol levels, a seven percent decrease in sympathetic nerve activity, a 1.4 percent decrease in blood pressure, and a 5.8 percent decrease in heart rate.
 Perhaps even more importantly, being in the forest soothes the spirit and inspires feelings of awe, both of which are linked to markers of good health and lead to more tranquility and balance — for individuals and the planet at large.

 Going into nature is not just about disconnecting from all the technology and noise of modern life, but is also about reconnecting to something so much bigger than ourselves.
 When we get rid of all the distractions, we’re able to tune into a deeper wisdom.
 This deeper wisdom — our intuition, nature, the universe — always has the message each of us need to hear.
-As we learn to translate the messages and integrate them into our lives, we’re able to tune in to our own wild nature as well as the planet.
+As we learn to translate the messages and integrate them into our lives, we’re able to tune in to our own wild nature as well as hear what the Earth wants to share with us.